Table of Contents Show

 It is a tranquil and serene area with stretches of pine woodland bordering the landscape.
 The battlefield from the American Civil War and the Pecos Pueblo Mission Church are other places that you will like to visit.

-Besides offering an iconic historical site this New Mexico National Park also has a museum that has all the historical details and a bookstore with a seating arrangement availability.
+Besides offering an iconic historical site also has a museum that has all the historical details and a bookstore with a seating arrangement available.

 3. Salinas Pueblo Missions National Monument